hub-mgm-grand-darknet-spin/mgm-grand-darknet-spin/README.md

-Update: The link is responsive and live again.
+Update: Link is now operational